Loewner chains with quasiconformal extensions: an approximation approach: Abstract

-for all $z \in \D$ and almost all $t \in [0,\infty)$, then $f_{t}$ has a $k$-quasiconformal extension to the whole Riemann sphere for all $t \in [0,\infty)$.
+for all $z \in \D$ and almost all $t \in [0,\infty)$, then for all $t \in [0,\infty)$ $f_{t}$ has a $k$-quasiconformal extension to the whole Riemann sphere.
 The radial case ($\tau =0$) and the chordal case ($\tau=1$) have been proven by Becker [J. Reine Angew.
-Math. \textbf{255} (1972), 23--43] and Gumenyuk and the author [arXiv:1511.08077].
+Math. \textbf{255} (1972), 23--43] and Gumenyuk and the author [Math.
+Z. \textbf{285} (2017), no.3, 1063--1089].
 In our theorem, no superfluous assumption is imposed on $\tau \in \closure{\D}$.
-As a key foundation of our proof is an approximation method using the continuous dependence of evolution families.
+As a key foundation of the proof is an approximation method using a continuous dependence of evolution families and Loewner chains.